 Rotterdam University of Applied Sciences offers student insurance with the Aon insurance company.
 Aon offers a complete cross border insurance policy for international students all over the world.

 When you are admitted to one of the programmes at Rotterdam University of Applied Sciences you will be informed about the Aon insurance by the Centre of International Affairs office.
-For an overview of the coverage, please visit the Aon website
+At your request, CoIA can arrange a Complete+ student health insurance package for you at AON.
+The Complete + package includes pre-existing medical conditions and psychological conditions.
+For an overview of the coverage and exclusions, please visit the Aon website.

 If your programme will start in September then your insurance will start the 1st of September.
 If your programme will start in February then your insurance will start the 1st of February.
 If you are arriving before the 1st of February, or the 1st of September, please make sure you that you arrange a travel insurance that will cover your stay from the date that you arrive until the start of your AON student insurance.

-Please note that if you visit a dentist or doctor (GP) you will need to pay in cash.
+Please note that if you visit a dentist or doctor (GP) you will most likely need to pay in cash.
 Do not forget to ask for the receipt as you will need it in order to claim the amount with your insurance company.
+Aon claims can be submitted online